-HONG KONG — Things took a turn for the worse in Hong Kong this weekend.
+HONG KONG — Things took a turn for the worse in Hong Kong this past weekend.
 Police took unprecedented action on protestors, using water cannons to disperse crowds and later shooting their first live round since protests began 11 weeks ago.

 Scenes of conflict between protestors and police are becoming increasingly common.
 And now, some youngsters believe that fighting back with force is the only way to get the government's attention.

-“For us, if we don't use radical ways to fight against the government, [then] the government will still see us as nothing,” says 20 year-old Jen, who asked to use a pseudonym due to the heightened security risk.
+“For us, if we don't use radical ways to fight against the government, [then] the government will still see us as nothing,” says 20-year-old Jen, who asked to use a pseudonym due to the heightened security risk.

-Jen has just moved into an apartment on Hong Kong island with five friends, who she met through the protests.
+Jen has just moved into an apartment on Hong Kong island with five friends, people she met through the protests.
 Each juggling their shift work with time at the protests, Jen and her friends use their cramped, two-bedroom apartment as a base to prep for the weekly protests and store their weapons, away from prying parental eyes.